Jagger81/h-consultants/README.md

 23. Add “django_forms_bootstrap” to installed apps in the settings.py file
 24. Need to specify that all directories called “templates” essentially contain templates; “[os.path.join(BASE_DIR, ‘templates’)]” Line 59
 25. Create a Home and Products app:
-a.
-Python3 manage.py startapp home (run again and replace with “products”)
+    * Python3 manage.py startapp home (run again and replace with “products”)
 26. To allow the upload of images install Pillow: sudo pip3 install Pillow
 27. Make migrations, etc.
 28. Setup product URL’s / Views / Models and perform some styling